MlsDmitry/better-rtti-parser/README.md

 ---

 This repository and author are open to feature requests.
-Plugin for community cannot exist without ideas from community.
 You're more than welcome to open a feature request in issue tab.
 For template see [FEATURE REQUEST](./FEATURE_REQUEST.md)

 ---